News features The Big Interview Industry Insight Green Clarity

 Solar panels are set to be rolled out “like carpet” on railway tracks in Switzerland in a world-first.
 Swiss start-up Sun-Ways has been given the green light for a three-year pilot project in the western canton of Neuchâtel, with work to begin in spring 2025.

-Sun-Ways is the first to patent a removable system, with the help of EPFL, the Swiss federal technology institute in Lausanne.
+Sun-Ways is the first to patent a removable system, with the help of EPFL, the Swiss Federal Institute of Technology in Lausanne.

 Sun-Ways CEO Joseph Scuderi said: “This will be the first time that solar panels will be installed on a railway track with trains that pass over them.
 The removable innovation is a crucial one since railway tracks need to be cleared from time to time for essential maintenance work.”